 2. Assure that ethnic minorities are represented in all facets of the organization; and

 3. Increase the awareness of the diversity in all its aspects in our schools and among our members.

 Send questions and concerns related to the UEA Human and Civil Rights Program to email@example.com

 Areas of Focus

 Ethnic Minority Affairs Committee (EMAC)

-- Increase ethnic minority representation in all levels of the Association;
+- Increase BIPOC member representation in all levels of the Association:

-- Collaborate with the UEA Board of Directors on programs including mentoring programs that recruit, support and retain ethnic minority educators;
+- Collaborate with the UEA Board of Directors on programs which increase the recruitment, retention, reclamation, motivation, and engagement of BIPOC members;

 - Maintain, edit and implement the UEA Minority Involvement Plan.